henrihapponen/oura-ring-wrapper/README.md

 `get-ring-data.py` is a script used to download all the user data the Oura API has to offer (there's tons!).

-It returns 6 CSV files:
+It returns 6 separate CSV files:
 - `sleep.csv` for all sleep data
 - `activity.csv` for all activity data
 - `readiness.csv` for readiness data (i.e. some recovery indicators and lagged values)